-Some parents have increased risk of having a baby with a genetic disorder or other problem and may want to have one of these tests.
-Knowing about problems before the baby is born may help parents make decisions about health care for their infant.
-Certain problems can be treated before the baby is born, while other problems may need special treatment right after delivery.
-In some cases, parents may decide not to continue the pregnancy.
+Some parents have increased risk of having a baby with a genetic disorder or other problem.
+They may want to consider one of these tests.
+Knowing about problems before the baby is born may help parents.
+They may be able to make better decisions about health care for their infant.
+Certain problems can be treated before the baby is born.
+Other problems may need special treatment right after delivery.
+In some cases, parents may even decide not to continue the pregnancy.

 How is amniocentesis performed?

 Your body will make more fluid to replace the fluid that is taken out.
 The baby will not be hurt during the procedure.
 Some women feel mild cramping during or after the procedure.
-Your doctor may tell you to rest on the day of the test, but usually you can resume normal activity the next day.
+Your doctor may tell you to rest on the day of the test.
+Usually, you can resume normal activity the next day.